-We continue to work with a range of Gaelic organisations to deliver Gaelic arts, music and cultural activities.

-In liaison with Gaelic organisations, increase opportunities for GME pupils to engage in Gaelic arts, music and culture.
+8 Current practice We continue to work with a range of Gaelic organisations to deliver Gaelic arts, music and cultural activities.
+Actions required In liaison with Gaelic organisations, increase opportunities for GME pupils to engage in Gaelic arts, music and culture.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team

-Target date Re

-We continue to work with schools and a range

-of Gaelic organisations to deliver Gaelic arts, music and cultural activities to GME pupils.

-In partnership with GME schools, we continue to secure external funding to support the development of extra-curricular activities and community initiatives and in partnership with targeted GME schools, delivered Gaelic cultural days.

-Increase and further develop cultural events in partnership with Gaelic schools.
+9 Current practice We continue to work with schools and a range of Gaelic organisations to deliver Gaelic arts, music and cultural activities to GME pupils.
+In partnership with GME schools, we continue to secure external funding to support the development of extracurricular activities and community initiatives and in partnership with targeted GME schools, delivered Gaelic cultural days.
+Actions required Increase and further develop cultural events in partnership with Gaelic schools.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility The Gaelic Team